Sergie-AGA/Sergie-AGA/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)]([https://www.linkedin.com/in/luciano-ciccariello/](https://www.linkedin.com/in/sergie-gerrits/))
 ### 👨‍💻 About
-  I have been developing websites and web applications professionally for about 4 years.
-I am a full-stack developer who uses the JavaScript ecosystem to build projects, although I specialise in front-end development.
-My stack of choice is React JS, Next JS, Tailwind and TypeScript for the front-end and Supabase or Node JS, TypeScript, Fastify JS, Prisma JS and PostgreSQL for the back-end.
+  I have been developing websites and web applications professionally for about 6 years.
+I am a full-stack developer who uses the JavaScript ecosystem to build projects.
+I specialise in front-end development, but I have explored a wide range of full-stack tools, even outside of JavaScript.
+  My stack of choice is React JS, Next JS,
+  Tailwind and TypeScript for the front-end and Supabase or Node JS, TypeScript, Fastify JS, Prisma JS and PostgreSQL for the back-end.